American Community School of Athens: History

 The decade of the 1970s found ACS Athens engaged in its most ambitious building program.
 In 1974, the school saw the building of the bridge, containing science labs, administrative offices and a conference room, connecting the academy and the middle school; the current cafeteria, which originally served as the library; the amphitheater; and finally, the current library and fine arts classrooms.
 Additions to annex and elementary school buildings during the decade resulted in their taking their current form.
 The school's academic program was also expanded during these years: in 1976, ACS Athens became the only school in Greece to offer students the opportunity to earn an International Baccalaureate diploma as they pursued their high school studies.
 In 1978, the Department of Defense assumed control of the operation of the base school; at the same time, the international mix of the student body was enhanced by the arrival of a large Arabic community in the Athens area.

 From 1976 to 1979 students that were Military Dependents from the U.S. Air Base located near the old International Airport near Glyfada just south of Athens were bused into Halandri via off duty Tourist Buses.
 The route to the school took American Service Personnel's children through the heart of Athens and right by the Acropolis.
 American children of US Service Military personnel made up the majority of the student body population.
 The other large group attending ACS from 1976 to 1979 was a group of American Students whose parents worked for the American diplomatic corps.
 Other type of students was Greek-American students, Oil Field Worker's dependents, Australian-Greek students and Norwegian students.
-The school's long time principal was demoted to teacher in 1976 and became the most popular teacher in school.
-"In 1979 there were 153 students that graduated from ACS in Athens" says Patrick Mahoney who attended ACS in Athens from 1976 through 1979, graduated High School in 1979, played Nose Tackle for the Cougars and who was the only member of the work study program for three years.